wrcarpenter/Z-Spread/README.md

 ## Obtain Par-Yield Data
 To calculate a Z-spread, it is necessary to first source Treasury rate data to construct a spot rate curve from.
+This raw data can is publically available online here.

+Below is a 3D surface plot of the Treasury data illustrating how the level of rates and shape of the curve each day can flucuate significantly:

 ![Image](https://github.com/wrcarpenter/Z-Spread/blob/main/Images/Treasury-Rates-Surface.png)

 ## Interpolate Semi-Annual Par-Yield Rates

-Image for interpolation below.
+Given usable rates data, the first step is now to create a interpolated series with semi-annual increments.
+Practicioners can choose between various spline methods but the two most popular are linear or spline.
+This project chooses to employ spline interpolation.

 ![Image](https://github.com/wrcarpenter/Z-Spread/blob/main/Images/Interpolated-Treasury-Curve.png)